CW-Tool/php-dbc-parser/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ** Make sure all your commits include a signature generated with `git commit -s` **

-If this is a bug fix, make sure your description includes "fixes #xxxx", or "closes #xxxx"
+If this is a bug fix, make sure your description includes "Fixed #xxxx".

 Please provide the following information:
 -->